TypedRest/docs/docs/endpoints/index.md

 - [Streaming endpoint](reactive/streaming.md) - stream of entities via persistent connection
 - [Streaming Collection endpoint](reactive/streaming-collection.md) - collection of entities observable as append-only stream

 The constructors of all endpoints except entry endpoints take a `referrer` parameter.
-This is uses to inherit relative URI bases and configuration such as [error handling endpoint](../error-handling/index.md) and [link handling](../link-handling/index.md).
+This is uses to inherit relative URI bases and configuration such as [error handling](../error-handling/index.md) and [link handling](../link-handling/index.md).